panosoft/elm-websocket-client/readme.md

 Since the Elm Package Manager doesn't allow for Native code and this uses Native code, you have to install it directly from GitHub, e.g. via [elm-github-install](https://github.com/gdotdesign/elm-github-install) or some equivalent mechanism.

-### Node modules
+### Node modules in Browser

-Since this Effects Manager is for the browser and the native code relies on node-based code, some package manager is required.
+This Effects Manager uses native code that relies on node-based code.
+Therefore, when this Effects Manager is used the browser, some package manager is required.
 [Webpack](https://webpack.github.io/) is used in the Test application.

 You'll also need to install the dependent node modules at the root of your Application Directory.
-See the example `package.json` for a list of the dependencies.
+See the example `package.json` for a list of the dependencies. ***N.B.
+The `ws` package is NOT needed for use in the Browser.***

 The installation can be done via `npm install` command.

-### Build Test App
+### Build Test Apps

+#### Browser

-The `buildTest.sh` file contains the Webpack command to build the test program.
+The `buildBrowser.sh` (and `aBuildBrowser.sh`) file(s) contains the Webpack command to build the test Browser program.

 The output will be in a build directory.
-This file will be included by the `Test/index.html` file.
+This file will be included by the `Test/Browser/index.html` file.

+#### Node

+The `buildNode.sh` (and `aBuildNode.sh`) file(s) contains the build command to build the test Node program.

 ## API